webpack/webpack.js.org/src/content/guides/getting-started.md

 ## Modules

-The [`import`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) and [`export`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) statements have been standardized in [ES2015](https://babeljs.io/docs/en/learn/).
-Although they are not supported in most browsers yet, webpack does support them out of the box.
+The [`import`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) and [`export`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) statements have been standardized in [ES2015](https://babeljs.io/docs/en/learn/). webpack supports them out of the box.

 Behind the scenes, webpack actually "transpiles" the code so that older browsers can also run it.
 If you inspect `dist/main.js`, you might be able to see how webpack does this, it's quite ingenious!
 Besides `import` and `export`, webpack supports various other module syntaxes as well, see [Module API](/api/module-methods) for more information.